 When CUBE teamed up with Burnmark to investigate the regulatory challenges faced by financial institutions, we unveiled some remarkable facts – some more surprising the others, but all leading to the same conclusion (more on that later).

-So here goes – 6 remarkable facts we discovered, and my take on them…
+So here are the 6 remarkable facts we discovered, and our take on them:

-33% say their processes are too manual; 25% say they are too time consuming!
+2) 33% say their processes are too manual; 25% say they are too time-consuming!

 Too much time and money is spent on routine compliance tasks, rather than assessing the impact of regulatory change and updating policies and controls, which can now be automated.

-75% cite enforcement fines and reputational risk as the greatest financial impacts of poor regulatory change management!
+6) 75% cite enforcement fines and reputational risk as having the greatest financial impact of poor regulatory change management!

 Taking into consideration that the technology exists today to manage regulatory change effectively, at vastly reduced cost, this figure is startling.
 It is difficult to understand why firms are delaying deployment and taking unnecessary risks.

-Can financial institutions really justify burning unnecessary cash for so long, throwing good money after bad on people-centric processes, outsourcing and outdated technology.
+So, can financial institutions really justify burning unnecessary cash for so long, throwing good money after bad on people-centric processes, outsourcing and outdated technology?

 That conclusion I mentioned earlier, regulatory compliance is costing financial institutions a fortune.
 The Regulators are circling and penalties for compliance breaches are severe.